tModLoader/tModLoader/PortingNotes_1.4.5.md

 - New AmmoID.Sets.IsSpecialist doesn't contain Sand anymore.
 Is that expected?
 - TileID.Sets.RoomNeeds.CountsAsX is not a Set, but there is also a CountsAsXTypes int[] similar to the old approach.
 We'll probably want to make the non-set ones private and adjust logic for consistency.
 - Everything in NPCSpawnHelper will need to be checked against any 1.4.5 changes, as well as any new conditions that are still missing.
+- TileSnapshot will need more thought to restore functionality.
+Commented out erroring code for now.
+- Vanilla now has a NativeLibraries class, conflicting with our own.

 # New Fields that might need more documentation